Personal tools

 Oeiras, 30.11.2018

-B-LigZymes is an EU-funded RISE project, a consortium coordinated by ITQB NOVA with 7 academic organizations and 3 companies to address current limitations in lignocellulose degradation.
+B-LigZymes is an EU-funded RISE project, a consortium coordinated by ITQB NOVA with seven academic organizations and three companies to address current limitations in lignocellulose degradation.
 The aim is to generate eco-friendly technological and economical solutions inspired by fundamental research, leading to an increasingly knowledge-based, inclusive, circular economy.
 The project, now signed, will officially start in February 2019 and is endowed with 1 million euros for training and staff exchange for the next four years.

 The industrial exploitation of plant biomass is a promising alternative source of renewable chemicals, materials, energy, and fuels for future sustainable development.
-Lignin is the most abundant aromatic polymer on Earth and the second most abundant raw material next to cellulose.
+Lignin is Earth's most abundant aromatic polymer and the second most abundant raw material next to cellulose.
 Still, it is currently considered a bio-waste by lignocellulose industries due to its resistance to degradation, which makes it very difficult and expensive to reuse.
 Working on new and eco-friendly ways to break it down into its components could open the possibility of developing lignin-based products - the market for these products is estimated to be around 12 billion € by 2020-2025, with lignin-based phenols and carbon fibers poised to capture the largest market potential.

 "B-LigZymes relies on a holistic approach for developing sustainable biocatalytic processes based in bacterial systems largely unexplored but potentially rich in new ligninolytic enzymes for biotech use.
 B-LigZymes goals are to identify and isolate new bacterial ligninolytic enzymes, improve their performance and robustness by relying on iterative experimental and computational protein engineering tools, and set up enzymatic processes for lignin depolymerization and fractionation into a phenolics platform for environmental friendly breakthrough applications", according to Lígia O Martins, coordinator of the B-LigZymes.
 "We have put together an international, interdisciplinary, and intersectoral consortium, and we look forward to presenting some results of this melting pot during the next four years."
-The existent complementarity among partners enables bi-directional international and intersectoral staff exchanges and the sharing of knowledge and ideas from research to market and vice-versa.
+The existent complementarity among partners enables bi-directional international and intersectoral staff exchanges and the sharing of knowledge and ideas from research to market.

 ITQB NOVA team includes Lígia O Martins (coordinator of B-Ligzymes) and researchers Smilja Todorovic (Raman BioSpectroscopy Lab), Vânia Brissos (Microbial and Enzyme Technology), Tiago Cordeiro (Dynamic Structural Biology Lab), and Carlos Frazão (Structural Biology Lab).